kbmackenzie/henhen/README.md

 With HenHen, you can manage dependencies more easily and reliably, installing them on a *per-project* basis—and you can experiment with eggs all you want without ever polluting your global CHICKEN installation.

-And if anything goes wrong along the way, all you need to start fresh with a clean slate is run `henhen clean --purge`!
+And if anything goes wrong along the way, all you need to do to start fresh with a clean slate is run `henhen clean --purge`!

 ## Table of Contents